-Crisp semolina puris filled with sprouts and chilled mint flavoured water make a great snack for a hot summer afternoon.
+Pani puri is a popular street food of india, Crisp semolina puris filled with sprouts and chilled mint flavoured water make a great snack for a hot summer afternoon.
 They are known as “golgappas” in northern india and as “poochkas” in west bengal.
-Sprouts can be replaced by hot ragda to complement the chilled mint water.
+Sprouts can be replaced by hot ragda to compliment the chilled mint water.
 Making the puris takes some time to master and although they can be bought from a local store, the extra effort put in to make them at home is well worth the trouble.

 For The Puris:

 3 tbsp Soda water (bottled)

 salt to taste.

 1/2 cup fresh Mint chutney.

 2 tbsp Khara Boondi.

 1 cup boiled Moong Sprouts.